ZHAW-FS22-PM4/Virtual-CT-Board/README.md

 This command will output a summary of all files which are not conform with the formatting config.
 Go to each listed file and make a change (insert a new line) and then save and let prettier format the file.
+Important: If the warning remains, make sure that the file has an empty line as last line

 ## Build